matteocorti/check_ssl_cert/README.md

       --dtls                       Use the DTLS protocol
       --dtls1                      Use the DTLS protocol 1.0
       --dtls1_2                    Use the DTLS protocol 1.2
-   -e,--email address              Pattern to match the email address
+   -e,--email address              Pattern (extended regular expression) to
-                                   contained in the certificate
+                                   match the email address contained in the certificate.
+You can specify different
+                                   addresses separated by a pipe
+                                   (e.g., 'addr1|addr2')
       --ecdsa                      Signature algorithm selection: force ECDSA
                                    certificate
       --element number             Check up to the N cert element from the